 If you choose plead guilty to charges of joyriding, the case will proceed to sentencing where one of the above penalties will be enforced.
 However, pleading guilty is often demonstrates remorse, and a result less significant penalties are generally applied.
 As criminal defence lawyers, we can best advise you on whether it is in your best interest to plead guilty and the penalties associated if you decided to do so.

-Contact our Sydney criminal defence law firm now for a FREE first consultation.
+Contact our Sydney criminal defence law firm now for a consultation.

 Alternatively, you have the ability to plead not guilty if you wish to do so.
 If this happens, a brief of evidence will be served and contains the facts that the prosecution will use in order to convict you of the crime.
 When this brief of evidence is served, our criminal defence lawyers thoroughly examine the details.
 We will provide you with honest advice in relation to the case which may help determine whether you wish to continue with a not guilty plea, or change your plea to guilty.
 Following this, a hearing date will be set.

 At the hearing, the evidence provided will be heard before the Court.
 The prosecution must use this evidence to prove beyond a reasonable doubt that the crime was committed.
 However, as criminal defence lawyers with years of experience in defending criminal charges, we will aim to disprove the allegations by cross examining the evidence and implementing the below defence strategies.
 If the prosecution is successful, penalties will be imposed.
 However, if our motions are successful, you will be found not guilty for the crime of joy riding.
 It is important to remember, some defences provide a full defence, in which charges will be dropped completely, however other defence strategies only provide a partial defence, in which charges will be downgraded, and typically a less serious punishment will be enforced.